PlayEveryWare/eos_plugin_for_unity/docs/login_type_by_platform.md

 | Switch  | ✅         | ✅          | ✅ [^4] | ❌       | ❌   |

 > [!NOTE]
-> Console specifics require access to their respective restricted repositories.
+> Consoles (GDK, PS4/PS5, & Switch) require access to their respective restricted repositories.

 [^1]: Use for Steam only
 [^2]: Use for EGS only